Revolutionized-IoT2/.github/PLATFORM-REVIEW.md

 - The TTL defaults (300 s / 30 s).
 - Whether `wait:true` should be the default for Elsa.
-- Whether report QoS should drop from 2 to 1 to reduce broker traffic.
-It is not needed for correctness; measure it first under A9.

 ### 7.2 Design: desired-state configuration and plugin updates (A4)